 A voluntary speed compliance sign is a temporarily or permanently mounted sign display that measures traveling vehicle speeds and displays the numerical speed to drivers.
 When measured vehicle speeds violate the speed limit, the display flashes.
-The MOA Traffic Engineering Division recently installed battery-operated signs at select locations within the Municipality.
+The MOA Traffic Department has installed battery-operated signs for several years at select locations within the Municipality.

-2. Traffic Calming Locations
+f) Traffic Calming Locations